 Internet marketing covers a lot of different areas.
 From website design to search engine optimization, online marketing is necessary to have a successful business on the internet.
 One of the most important aspects of it is having a solid email marketing strategy.

 Perhaps you are already doing some email marketing.
-If so, then you are far ahead of all the businesses who don’t do it.
+If so, you are far ahead of all the businesses that don’t do it.
 Whether you do it now or not, and no matter to what degree you are doing it, having an effective email marketing strategy is vital to your business reaching its full profit potential.